Dharmapuri31/TicTacToe/README.md

   <br><em>2) Optimal Vs Random: The first player plays randomly, and the second player plays optimally.</em></br>
   <br><em>3) Optimal VS you: User gets to play as the first player against an optimal player</em></br>

+  Let us get into the details of what has to be done in Tic Tac Toe and Wild Tic Tac Toe

   <h2>
   Tic Tac Toe:
   </h2>